Custom Agents

 Step 1: Locate or Configure the Custom Agents Directory

-Custom agents reside in a specific directory.
+Custom agents reside in a dedicated directory that TeXRA prepares for you.

 Step 2: Create a New YAML File